dons20/UIKit-VSCode/CONTRIBUTING.md

     "body": [
         "HTML HERE",
-        "Multiple Lines Seperated with double quotes and a comma", "\t Lines that start with the tab character, should also be visually tabbed for better readability", "Set tab locations with $0 - any number you specify, with $0 automatically being the last tab location", "Last Line does not have a comma"
+        "Multiple Lines Seperated with double quotes and a comma", "\t Lines that start with the tab character, can be visually tabbed for better readability, but its not required", "Set tab locations with $0 - any number you specify, with $0 automatically being the last tab location", "Last Line does not have a comma"
     ],